Bringing food into Ireland from outside the EU for your personal use.

 You can bring these foods if they weigh less than 2 kilograms and provided that:

-- they do not require refrigeration before opening
+- they do not require refrigeration before opening;

-- they are packaged proprietary brand products for direct sale to the final consumer, and
+- they are packaged proprietary brand products for direct sale to the final consumer; and

-- the packaging is unbroken unless in current use
+- the packaging is unbroken unless in current use.

 This includes eviscerated fishery products and certain shellfish such as prawns, lobsters, dead mussels and dead oysters.
+(Eviscerated means that guts and similar organs have been removed from the animal.)

 Other animal products